Staines & Lammas (Middlesex) F.C.: Etymology

-The club's name comes from its original location in Staines-upon-Thames - initially playing at the Lammas Recreation Ground (distinguishing itself from the previously established Staines Town F.C.).
+The club's name comes from its original location in Staines - initially playing at the Lammas Recreation Ground (distinguishing itself from the previously established Staines Town F.C.).

 History

 Staines Lammas Football Club was founded in 1926 and took its name from the park land adjacent to the River Thames in Staines, Middlesex (now known as Staines-upon-Thames).

 In 1927 the Club became members of the Hounslow & District League and finished runners-up in Division 2 in 1929 earning promotion to Division 1.
 By 1932 the club were members of the South-West Middlesex League Division 1 and added a Reserve Team in Division 2 of the Richmond & District League.
 In 1936 the club were finalists in the Staines Hospital Cup.
 A year later the Club finished as champions of the South-West Middlesex League Division 1 and earned promotion to the Intermediate Division where they remained until after the Second World War.
 By 1948 the Reserve Team had switched to the Hounslow & District League Division 2.
 In 1955 the club also entered a team in Division 1 of the Staines & District League.

 In the mid-1980s the Club moved to the Laleham Recreation Ground and changed its affiliation to the Woking League (which subsequently became the Guildford & Woking Alliance League) under the jurisdiction of the Surrey County Football Association.
 The Club remains affiliated to both the Middlesex and Surrey County Football Associations.

 The club made steady progress through the football league pyramid, eventually gaining promotion to the Surrey County Intermediate League (Western).
 The Club progressed through the divisions and won the Middlesex Intermediate Cup in season 2000–01 and the Division One title in season 2001–02 (there was no Premier Division at the time).

 In 2000–01 the Club completed the development of its new Sports Pavilion with the financial support of local businesses and grants from the Football Association and Sport England.
 It was a notable success at the time and represented the first such grant awarded by Sport England in the Borough of Spelthorne.
 Promotion to the Surrey County Senior League followed in season 2002–03.